zju-vipa/TransferbilityFromAttributionMaps/README.md

 pip install -r requirements.txt
 ```

-In order to generate attribution maps from Deep Models, you also need to download [DeepExplain](https://github.com/marcoancona/DeepExplain)  and copy it to your project directory.
+In order to generate attribution maps from Deep Models, you also need to download [DeepExplain](https://github.com/marcoancona/DeepExplain) and copy it to your project directory **$DIR**.

 ```
 cp -r DeepExplain-master/deepexplain $DIR/lib/